 The Ethics of Traditional Knowledge Exchange in Climate Change Initiatives

 This essay from the Climate and Traditional Knowledges Workgroup (CTKW) makes the case that climate scientists, academics, policymakers, and others working with tribes to utilize traditional knowledges, need guidelines for ethical conduct for using this knowledge.
-The essay recognizes traditional knowledges as beneficial to climate change because of indigenous peoples’ unique knowledge of the environment but comments that there are opportunities for abuse.
+The essay recognizes traditional knowledges as beneficial to climate change because of indigenous peoples’ unique knowledge of the environment, but comments that there are opportunities for abuse.

-The essay also discusses a set of guidelines (also by the CTKW) for ethical conduct when interacting with indigenous peoples.
+The essay also discusses a set of guidelines (also by CTKW) for ethical conduct when interacting with indigenous peoples.
 These guidelines are focused around the two principles of “Cause No Harm” and “Free, Prior, and Informed Consent,” and discuss issues related to communication and collaboration with indigenous peoples.

 Publication Date: July 31, 2015

 - Best practice